 The info tool provides access to the information of graphical objects.
-By selecting this tool and an existing object with the left mouse button, the dialog window containing the object-specific data
+By selecting this tool and an existing object with the left mouse button, the dialog window containing the object-specific data is shown.
+In addition, the functionality of the view tool is still available by pressing the shift key simultaneously with a mouse button.

 Button Function

-Left click Zooms into the image, and the click position is used as the
+Left click Zooms into the image and the click position is used as the

 new image center.

 Middle click Uses the click position as the new image center.

-Right click Zooms out of the image, and the click position is used as the
+Right click Zooms out of the image and the click position is used as the

 new image center.

 Middle drag Moves the image.